diddypopdiddy/yoyo/README.md

 The app uses the standalone Babel compiler to transform the JSX files in `src/` at runtime.
 TailwindCSS is loaded via CDN for styling.

 If you want to run the demo locally without GitHub Pages, simply open `index.html` in your browser.

-The frontend expects a backend server at `http://localhost:3001` for all `/api/...` requests.
-To use a different backend URL, define a global `API_BASE` variable in `index.html` before loading the React scripts.